roo7cause/nmap-scripts/README.md

-# egress-check-range.nse
+# Egress Check NSE Script

 ## Purpose

-The `egress-check-range.nse` script tests egress filtering by attempting to establish outbound connections from a target machine to an external server over a specified range of ports.
+The `egress-check.nse` script tests egress filtering by attempting to establish outbound connections from a target machine to an external server over a specified range of ports.
 This script helps network administrators and security analysts to:

 - Identify which outbound ports are permitted by firewalls or network security policies.
 - Validate egress filtering rules.